mifi/lossless-cut/CONTRIBUTING.md

 ### Release built version

-- Open draft in github and add Release notes
+- Open draft in github and add the prepared release notes
 - Add prefix `-DO-NOT-DOWNLOAD` to `LosslessCut-mac-universal.pkg` and `LosslessCut-win-x64.appx`
 - *If GitHub release*
   - Release the draft
 - *If Store-only hotfix release*
   - Remove all other artifacts and release the draft as **pre-release**

-#### After releasing on GitHub
+#### After releasing in GitHub

 - *If Stores-only hotfix release*
   - `git checkout master`